 Counting Insights Vol 1.1 Pigeon-Hole Principle

-To show upper-bound on size of , assume to be surjective.
+To show upper-bound on size of A, assume f to be surjective.

-Let us now recall, = set of all footwears lying outside the temple entrance, and = set of all devotees present inside the temple, excluding the priest.
+Let us now recall, S = set of all footwears lying outside the temple entrance, and D = set of all devotees present inside the temple, excluding the priest.

 at least one devotee came to the temple with 3 pieces of footwears (Strange enough! but true).